This post is sponsored by Staples but the opinions are our own.

 Depending on the grade and subject, teachers may give out school supply lists at the beginning of the year.
 By middle school, students have specific brands of pens and pencils, erasable highlighters (who knew?), sharpies, binders and folders that they prefer.

 We also know that many parents use BTS shopping as an annual time to replenish their own stash of supplies.
-Here is what some of the Grown and Flown community members have said about their love for this annual shopping tradition:
+One of our members said:

 My 17-yr. old asked me yesterday at the store if I will cry next year when she is in college when I see the back to school supplies.
 I said nope I am going to buy some for myself.